n8n-io/n8n-docs/docs/workflow/integrations/core-nodes/n8n-nodes-base.readPDF.md

+---
+title: Read PDF
+description: The Read PDF node is used to read data from PDF documents and extract its content as text.
+tags:
+  - Workflow²
+  - Read PDF
+---

 # Read PDF

 The Read PDF node is used to read data from PDF documents and extract its content as text.